-Use a #1 Phillips screwdriver to punch a second small hole in the bottom of the rubber grommet on the left-hand bottom side of the RT enclosure (see Figure 8).
+1 Use a #1 Phillips screwdriver to punch a second small hole in the bottom of the rubber grommet on the left-hand bottom side of the RT enclosure.

-Cutting the grommet with a utility knife or something similar is not recommended, because this may cause a large opening in the grommet, allowing insects or other contaminants to enter the enclosure.
+Cutting the grommet with a utility knife or anything similar is not recommended, because this may cause a large opening in the grommet, allowing insects or other contaminants to enter the enclosure.